apiato/documentation/docs/getting-started/installation.md

 ### A.3) Using anything else {#Using-anything-else}

-If you're not into virtualization solutions, you can setup your environment directly on your machine.
+If you're not into virtualization solutions, you can set up your environment directly on your machine.
 Check the [software's requirements list]({{ site.baseurl }}{% link _docs/getting-started/requirements.md %}).

 ## C) Let's Play {#Play}